Satanism: Temple of the Black Light

 The Temple of the Black Light, formerly known as the Misanthropic Luciferian Order, is a Satanic occult order founded in Sweden in 1995.
 The group espouses a philosophy known as "Chaosophy".
 Chaosophy asserts that the world that mankind lives in, and the universe that it lives in, all exist within the realm known as Cosmos.
 Cosmos is made of three spatial dimensions and one linear time dimension.
 Cosmos rarely ever changes and is a materialistic realm.
 Another realm that exists is known as Chaos.
 Chaos exists outside of the Cosmos and is made of infinite dimensions and unlike the Cosmos, it is always changing.
 Members of the TotBL believe that the realm of Chaos is ruled over by 11 dark gods, the highest of them being Satan, and all of said gods are considered manifestations of a higher being.
 This higher being is known as Azerate, the Dragon Mother, and is all of the 11 gods united as one.
 The TotBL believes that Azerate will resurrect one day and destroy the Cosmos and let Chaos consume everything.
-The group has been connected to the Swedish black/death metal band Dissection, particularly its front man Jon Nödtveidt.
-Nödtveidt was introduced to the group "at an early stage".
-The lyrics on the band's third album, Reinkaos, are all about beliefs of the Temple of the Black Light.
-Nödtveidt committed suicide in 2006.
+The group has been connected to the Swedish Black metal band Dissection, particularly its front man Jon Nödtveidt.

-Temple of Zeus
+Joy of Satan Ministries

-The Temple of Zeus is a western esoteric occult organization that combines Satanism, the ancient alien astronaut "hypothesis", and antisemitism.
-It was originally founded as the Joy of Satan Ministries in the early 2000s by Maxine Dietrich (pseudonym of Andrea Maxine Dietrich), wife of the National Socialist Movement of the United States' co-founder and former leader Clifford Herrington.
+Joy of Satan Ministries is a western esoteric occult organization that combines Satanism, the ancient alien astronaut "hypothesis", and antisemitism.
+It was originally founded in the early 2000s by Maxine Dietrich (pseudonym of Andrea Maxine Dietrich), wife of the National Socialist Movement of the United States' co-founder and former leader Clifford Herrington.
 With its inception, spiritual Satanism was born—a current that until recently was regarded only as "theist", but then defined into "Spiritual Satanism" by theistic Satanists who concluded that the term spiritual in Satanism represented the best answer to the world, considering it a "moral slap" toward the earlier carnal and materialistic LaVeyan Satanism, and instead focusing its attention upon spiritual evolution.
-Temple of Zeus presents a unique synthesis of theistic Satanism, Nazism, Gnosticism, neopaganism, Western esotericism, UFO conspiracy theories, and extraterrestrial hypotheses similar to those popularized by Zecharia Sitchin and David Icke.
+Joy of Satan Ministries presents a unique synthesis of theistic Satanism, Nazism, Gnosticism, neopaganism, Western esotericism, UFO conspiracy theories, and extraterrestrial hypotheses similar to those popularized by Zecharia Sitchin and David Icke.